simh/simh/README.md

     This mode will often be useful for running diagnostics which expect a particular relationship between perceived wall clock and instruction times.
 It might also be useful for running test scripts which may want to compare output of previous executions to to current execution or to compare execution on arbitrarily different host computers.

     In NOCALIBRATE mode, the operator gets to specify the pseudo execution rate along with the base wall clock time that access to pseudo wall clock accesses returns.
+- All removable devices get detached on a media unload without regard to data access format (SIMH, VHD or RAW).

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo